Vinay-Chakravarthy-aero/VinayChakravarthy-Profile/README.md

 Hi there!
 I’m Vinay Chakravarthy.
 I’m an Aerospace Engineer with a strong passion for **Aerodynamics, Computational Fluid Dynamics, and Aerospace Innovation**.
 I hold an MSc in Aerospace Dynamics from **Cranfield University**, where I conducted unsteady CFD simulations on a multi-element high-lift wing (AIRBUS WINDY Project) using **DDES and IDDES**.
 I specialize in Aerospace Dynamics and Computational Fluid Dynamics (CFD), with practical experience in high-fidelity simulations, structural analysis, and flight performance evaluation.

-- 🌍 Based in UK with global project exposure
+- 🌍 Based in UK & INDIA with global project exposure
 - 🚀 Actively seeking roles in **CFD, Aerodynamics**, and aerospace research & development
 - 💬 Let’s connect and collaborate on exciting problems in **fluid dynamics, propulsion, and aircraft systems**